KineticKoi/pizzamanager/README.md

 - Login as one of the following user types:
   - Store Owner: can create, read, update, and delete pizza toppings
   - Chef: can create, read, update, and delete pizzas

+  -Duplicate entries are not allowed for toppings and pizzas.
+User feedback for this case is implemented.
+  -The application is responsive and can be used on many devices.

 ## Local Setup
 1. Clone the repository: